Grump-Free-Framework/GF3/readme.md

 Currently, GF3 comes with a few core features:
 - Fat-Free-Framework version 3.6
-- A custom MVC system structure
+- A custom completely modular MVC system structure
 - Stock with UIKIT 3, but can easily be changed.
 - Template (Header, navbar, footer) maintained in single file, and can easily switch between multiple different templates
 - GrumpyPDO 1.4 for easy and secure MySQL database management